josephrexme/josephrex.me/_posts/2017-04-17-cohesion-against-coupling.md

   getOnlineStatus() {}
   sendMessage() {}
   addEmoji() {}
+  sanitizeInputs {}
   updateChatThread() {}
 }
 {% endhighlight %}

 The method names explain what the methods here are doing and you can think of how they are related to each other in order to make the chat work.
 If you fire up a chat, you want to be able to see past messages and the `pullChatThread()` method helps with that after which you may want to know the online status of the user.
 The `pullChatThread()` method might be calling that method within itself to let you know if the user is active to have a conversation with.
-You decide to send a message which triggers the `sendMessage()` method that sanitize your inputs and could also call the `addEmoji()` method if you are using an emoji.
+You decide to send a message which invokes the `sendMessage()` method that sanitize your inputs with `sanitizeInput()` and could also call the `addEmoji()` method if you are using an emoji.
 Finally the method sends this message to a socket server with you as the sender and your sanitized input.
 The socket server replies with your message and any message from the other party which you can then use `updateChatThread()` to update the chat thread.
 This is basically how most chat applications work.
 And all that happen in very little time.

 In Chapter 10 of Uncle Bob's [clean code][2], he says by introducing instance variables to be shared between methods of a class we make those methods cohesive to the class.